an2ancan/VendingMachine/README.md

     - Communicates with the Payment System for updates and maintenance tasks.
 ---

-## API Descriptions:
+# API Descriptions and DB dessription:

-### User Interface:
+## User Interface:

+#### API:

 1. Adding Money to the Balance
-    - Endpoint: PUT /balance
+    - Endpoint: PATCH /balance
     - Description: Adds money to the user's balance.
     - Request Body: JSON object containing the amount to be added.
+In our state machine, also checks, whether it is enough money on balance for the chosen item (if any) and proceeds payement if positive.
+The item dispose initiated afterward.
+If dispose or change check fails - money are returned back to the user with the displayed message
-    - Response: Updated balance and any relevant status messages.
+    - Response: Updated balance and any relevant status messages or display msg.
 2. Choosing an Item
     -   Endpoint: PUT /products/{id}
     - Description: Chooses an item based on its ID.
+The same state machine check as in the adding money to the balance is carried out
     -   Path Parameter: id (the ID of the product to be chosen).
     -   Request Body: Optional.
 Can include quantity or other parameters if needed.
-    - Response: Confirmation of item selection, updated balance, and any relevant status messages.
+    - Response: Confirmation of item selection, updated balance, and any relevant status messages or display msg.
 3. Check Balance
     - Endpoint: GET /balance
     - Description: Retrieves the current balance.